 All that matters is that the 40+ pieces are fun, interesting and give the students something different to focus on – perhaps music in a different style, LH-only pieces, duets, boogies and blues if they are classical players or classical if they are jazz players.
 The list is endless.

 For ideas on pieces to use, check out my other posts about repertoire.

 Norton’s Microjazz, Diabelli duets, “Joy of Boogie and Blues”, 2-piano works, chordal pop music, video game tunes and movie themes all come up regularly in my studio.
 Elissa Milne’s “Getting to… (New Mix)” is another great compilation of fun and well-arranged music that kids love as is Daniel McFarlane’s Supersonics.
 To keep track of a student’s pieces, I use a page like this one (click to download) or a coffee card.
 You can even have a poster on the wall.

 There is so much amazing music out there.
 Aren’t we doing a disservice to our students by only learning a few?

 ps.
-If you’re looking for a great source of medals and awards for your students (like the one I gave Ben), check out awardsandtrophies.com.au who provide fast, efficient service with free engraving and a great selection of music-based awards.
+If you’re looking for a great source of medals and awards for your students (like the one I gave Ben) and you live in Australia, check out awardsandtrophies.com.au who provide fast, efficient service with free engraving and a great selection of music-based awards.